bbauska/W3Cx-5of5/README.md

 &lt;p id="second"&gt;&lt;em&gt;second&lt;/em&gt; paragraph&lt;/p&gt;
 </pre>

-JavaScript code: the comments after lines that start with console.log correspond to what is printed in the devtool debug console.
+<p>JavaScript code: the comments after lines that start
+with console.log correspond to what is printed in the devtool debug console.
 Notice the difference between the textNode value and the innerHTML property values at <b>lines 13-14</b>: